Why Is Local Search Engine Optimization Important?

 Some of the most common links will include:

 - Online Therapist Directories

 Link building should also be done internally, with an organized structure connecting and supporting each page of your site.
-For example, if you write a blog on “The Long Term Benefits of Therapy,” there should be hyperlinks in the text that allow the reader to reach more information and answer more questions.
+For example, if you write a blog on “The Long Term Benefits of Therapy,” there should be hyperlinks in the text that allow the reader to read more information and answer more questions.

 Local SEO for Therapists

 Search engine optimization, in general, is about increasing your website’s visibility on search engines.
 Local SEO has the same goal on a more detailed level.
 If a potential client lives in LA, they will see therapists near them in LA when they search.
-This is an example of how it works, and if your therapist website is optimized for the areas around your office, it will be visible to searchers.
+This is an example of how it works, and if your website is optimized for the areas around your office, it will be visible to searchers.

-On-page local SEO factors include:
+On-page SEO factors:

 - Make sure your name, address, and phone number (NAP) appear correctly and consistently on your website

-- Link the contact page in the main navigation, so it is always easy to find.
+- Link the contact page in the main navigation so it is always easy to find.

 - Create and consistently post fresh content on your blog.